And here we are from the Big Apple, the EIB network high atop the EIB building.

 Thank you.

-You know, I'm so upset and so feeling betrayed by President Bush when I heard him say yesterday that the the illegals are the backbone of our economy and that they are costing us nothing.
+You know, I'm so upset and so feeling betrayed by President Bush when I heard him say yesterday that the illegals are the backbone of our economy and that they are costing us nothing.

-That is just so nothing.
+That is just so naughty.

-They're the backbone of the country.
+They're the backbone of the country?

 Yes.

-Or very similar word.
+Or very similar words.

 Boy, I missed that.